cervonwong/nush-modules/README.md

 # NUSH Modules

-NUSH Modules is a web application to help you explore the modules offered by NUS High School of Math and Science!
+NUSH Modules is a web app to help you explore the modules offered by NUS High School of Math and Science (NUS High)!

 This service is not affiliated with NUS High School.